tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Spell Vampire

+_Recharge 11+:_ This ring siphons magical energy from defeated enemies.
+When you slay a foe, name one of your magic items or recharge powers and justify how you’re recharging that item or power with that particular foe’s essence.
+There has to be a symbolic or narrative connection between the two – you could obviously use a defeated fire elemental to recharge your dragonic breath weapon, but how does the elemental essence charge up your stalwart cloak?
+You get the level of the defeated foe as a bonus to the power or item’s recharge roll.

+**Quirk:** Terrible table manners.

+---

 #### Spellbreaking

 _Recharge 11+:_ For a magic ring, this is a hefty chunk of metal, more of a knuckleduster than anything else.
 If an enemy you’re engaged with draws an opportunity attack by casting a spell, and you hit with that opportunity attack, you may activate the ring to automatically counter the enemy’s spell.
 If you roll a natural even hit, and the spell has a limited number of uses, then one use is consumed fruitlessly.